james-clark-au/stream-deck/README.md

 There's also some 3D printing files - one for the partial enclosure I adapted my switch tester with, one for a full housing for it.

-I made a [video](https://www.youtube.com/watch?v=3drgDwhuff8) about it on my channel.

 ## Configuration